ijl/orjson/README.md

 orjson version 3 serializes more types than version 2.
 Subclasses of `str`, `int`, `dict`, and `list` are now serialized.
-This is faster and more similar to the standard library. `dataclasses.dataclass` instances are now serialized by default and cannot be customized in a `default` function. `uuid.UUID` instances are serialized by default.
+This is faster and more similar to the standard library.
+It can be disabled with `orjson.OPT_PASSTHROUGH_SUBCLASS`.`dataclasses.dataclass` instances are now serialized by default and cannot be customized in a `default` function. `uuid.UUID` instances are serialized by default.
 For any type that is now serialized, implementations in a `default` function and options enabling them can be removed but do not need to be.
 There was no change in deserialization.